kildealab/RadiSeq/README.md

 Website: [www.kildealab.com](https://kildealab.com/software/radiseq_simulator/)

 ## Description
 Use RadiSeq to computationally simulate whole genome DNA sequencing of radiation-exposed cells in a sample.
-The complete working logic is shown in the flowchart below. <br>
+The complete working logic is shown in the flowchart below.
+The INDUCE-seq simulation is largely separate from this logic, and is described elsewhere. <br>

 ![Logo](./figures/radiSeq%20Simulator.svg)